mdeacey/facebook-gpt-shopify/docs/1_facebook_oauth/1_3_launching_testing_facebook_oauth.md

 # Chapter 1: Facebook Integration
 ## Subchapter 1.3: Launching and Testing Facebook OAuth

-This subchapter guides you through launching the FastAPI application built in Subchapter 1.1 and testing the Facebook OAuth flow configured with the app credentials from Subchapter 1.2.
+This subchapter guides you through launching the FastAPI application built in Subchapter 1.1, using the Facebook app credentials from Subchapter 1.2, and testing the Facebook OAuth flow.
 We’ll start the server, verify the root endpoint, initiate the OAuth process via `/facebook/login`, and confirm the callback response at `/facebook/callback`.
 Each step includes expected outputs (e.g., server logs, JSON responses) and references to screenshots (not provided) to ensure the integration works correctly.
-This confirms that your app can authenticate with Facebook and retrieve comprehensive non-sensitive page data for the GPT Messenger sales bot.
+This confirms that your app can authenticate with Facebook and retrieve comprehensive, non-sensitive page data for the GPT Messenger sales bot.
+Persistent storage for tokens is introduced in Chapter 3.

 ### Step 1: Launch the FastAPI Application
 **Action**: Navigate to your project directory and run: